Pacifism: Criticism

 Adolf Hitler noted in his Second Book: "...
 Later, the attempt to adapt the living space to increased population turned into unmotivated wars of conquest, which in their very lack of motivation contained the germ of the subsequent reaction.
 Pacifism is the answer to it.
 Pacifism has existed in the world ever since there have been wars whose meaning no longer lay in the conquest of territory for a Folk's sustenance.
 Since then it has been war's eternal companion.
 It will again disappear as soon as war ceases to be an instrument of booty hungry or power hungry individuals or nations, and as soon as it again becomes the ultimate weapon with which a Folk fights for its daily bread."

 Hermann Göring described, during an interview at the Nuremberg Trials, how denouncing and outlawing pacifism was an important part of the Nazis' seizure of power: "The people can always be brought to the bidding of the leaders.
 That is easy.
 All you have to do is tell them they are being attacked and denounce the pacifists for lack of patriotism and exposing the country to danger.
 It works the same way in any country."

 Some commentators on the most nonviolent forms of pacifism, including Jan Narveson, argue that such pacifism is a self-contradictory doctrine.
 Narveson claims that everyone has rights and corresponding responsibilities not to violate others' rights.
 Since pacifists give up their ability to protect themselves from violation of their right not to be harmed, then other people thus have no corresponding responsibility, thus creating a paradox of rights.
 Narveson said that "the prevention of infractions of that right is precisely what one has a right to when one has a right at all."
 Narveson then discusses how rational persuasion is a good but often inadequate method of discouraging an aggressor.
-He considers that everyone has the right to use any means necessary to prevent deprivation of their civil liberties and force could be necessary.
+He considers that everyone has the right to use any means necessary to prevent deprivation of their civil liberties, and force could be necessary.
 Peter Gelderloos criticizes the idea that nonviolence is the only way to fight for a better world.
 According to Gelderloos, pacifism as an ideology serves the interests of the state and is hopelessly caught up psychologically with the control schema of patriarchy and white supremacy.
+Anne Appelbaum has argued that advocating pacifism in response to the Russo-Ukrainian War overlooks the lessons of history, as surrendering territory and principles enables atrocities, and early military support for Ukraine might have deterred the invasion, revealing that misguided pacifism can sometimes lead to greater conflict.